 The brighter period of the year lasts for 2.1 months, from February 17 to April 22, with an average daily incident shortwave energy per square meter above 5.3 kWh.
-The brightest day of the year is March 7, with an average of 5.7 kWh.
+The brightest month of the year in Semporna is March, with an average of 5.6 kWh.

 The darker period of the year lasts for 2.9 months, from May 29 to August 26, with an average daily incident shortwave energy per square meter below 4.2 kWh.
-The darkest day of the year is June 27, with an average of 3.8 kWh.
+The darkest month of the year in Semporna is June, with an average of 3.9 kWh.

 For the purposes of this report, the geographical coordinates of Semporna are 4.482 deg latitude, 118.611 deg longitude, and 23 ft elevation.